wp-plugins/windowpress/readme.txt

 5. You can set a custom background image to display when no windows are opened or all windows are minimized.

 == Changelog ==

+= 1.4 =
+*Release Date - 5th August, 2015*

+* WindowPress page url appears like example.com/windowpress if your website has 'pretty urls'.
+* Smoother mousescroll window switching.
+* Middle and right mouse buttons won't trigger click action on taskbar buttons.
+* Clicking a taskbar button with middle mouse button will close the window.
+* Added an option to prompt the user on exit if there are multiple windows opened.
+* New menu slide button.
+* Removed padding-right from admin menu when sliding is enabled.
+* Desktop is unscrollable and scrollbar will not appear if admin menu reaches overflow.
+* Fixed taskbar overflow bug when a window with an additional view/edit icon is active.
+(This occured only on Windows operating system).
+* Iframe session won't start automatically without javascript enabled, this is for better handling browsers with disabled javascript.
+* Merged admin-noiframe.php and wp-noiframe.php into one file - noiframe.php
+* Added IS_WINDOWPRESS_IFRAME constant.

 = 1.3 =
 *Release Date - 22nd July, 2015*